sebsebmc/KakMode/README.md

 ## 💾 Installation

-VSCodeVim is automatically enabled following [installation](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) and reloading of VS Code.
+KakMode is automatically enabled following [installation](https://marketplace.visualstudio.com/items?itemName=KakMode.vim) and reloading of VS Code.

 > :warning: Vimscript is _not_ supported; therefore, we are _not_ able to load your `.vimrc` or use `.vim` plugins.
 You have to replicate these using our [Settings](#settings) and [Emulated plugins](#-emulated-plugins).